MariaJorrat/mariajorrat/README.md

 ---
 - Passionate about technology and art.
-- I'm currently pursuing a degree in software development.
+- I'm currently pursuing an associate degree in software development.
 - I´m a fullstack developer (freelancer).
 - I also work Ad honorem for the NGO Students For Liberty.
 - My hobbies are singing, playing video games and photography.